-4. Section 6.1.1 of the instructions states "All assets ... should be under the control of the specific function or functions charged with managing the liquidity risk ... and should be managed with the clear and sole intent for use as a source of contingent funds".
+4. Section 6.1.1 of the instructions states "All assets ... should be under the control of the function charged with managing the liquidity of the bank".
 Can unencumbered high-quality trading assets qualify for the stock of liquid assets if internal procedures exist such that these trading assets would be put under the control of the liquidity risk management function in times of stress?

-Answer: Assets qualifying for the stock of liquid assets should meet all of the following operational requirements at all times (not just in times of stress):
+Answer: Assets qualifying for the stock of liquid assets should meet all of the operational requirements noted in paragraphs 31 to 40 of the Basel III LCR standards at all times (not just in times of stress) including: